Psiphon-Inc/psiphon-automation/EmailResponder/README.md

 shrink if the capacity isn't needed.
 This will probably be our best chance of coping with a sudden 20x request increase.

+NOTE: AWS has recently added the ability to manage scaling stuff (launch configs, scaling groups) via the EC2 web console.
+We now use that instead of Python+boto.

 ```python

 access_id, secret_key = <high-enough privilege user creds>